carbon-design-system/carbon-preprocess-svelte/README.md

      * Experimental.
 Builds the component index from *this project's*
      * installed `carbon-components-svelte` instead of the version bundled
      * with `carbon-preprocess-svelte`.
 Useful when your app is ahead of (or
-     * behind) the Carbon version this package was last released against —
+     * behind) the Carbon version this package was last released against;
      * new/renamed components and classes are picked up without waiting on a
      * `carbon-preprocess-svelte` release.
      *